jonspock/tessa/doc/README.md

-Club Core
+Tessa Core
 =====================

 Setup
 ---------------------
-[Club Core](http://club.org/wallet) is the original Club client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Club transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Tessa Core](http://tessa.org/wallet) is the original Tessa client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Tessa transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run Club on your native platform.
+The following are some helpful notes on how to run Tessa on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/club-qt (GUI, 32-bit) or bin/32/clubd (headless, 32-bit)
+- bin/32/tessa-qt (GUI, 32-bit) or bin/32/tessad (headless, 32-bit)
-- bin/64/club-qt (GUI, 64-bit) or bin/64/clubd (headless, 64-bit)
+- bin/64/tessa-qt (GUI, 64-bit) or bin/64/tessad (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run club-qt.exe.
+Unpack the files into a directory, and then run tessa-qt.exe.

 ### OSX

-Drag Club-Qt to your applications folder, and then run Club-Qt.
+Drag Tessa-Qt to your applications folder, and then run Tessa-Qt.

 ### Need Help?

-* See the documentation at the [Club Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [Tessa Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [Club Forum](http://forum.club.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [Tessa Forum](http://forum.tessa.org/).
-* Join our Discord server [Discord Server](https://discord.club.org)
+* Join our Discord server [Discord Server](https://discord.tessa.org)
-* Join one of our Slack groups [Club Slack Groups](https://club.org/slack-logins/) (Main community is replaced by Discord).
+* Join one of our Slack groups [Tessa Slack Groups](https://tessa.org/slack-logins/) (Main community is replaced by Discord).

 Building
 ---------------------
-The following are developer notes on how to build Club on your native platform.
+The following are developer notes on how to build Tessa on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)